ayush2905/grep-cmd/README.md

-# grep-cmd
+# cli

-Implementation of grep command for case sensitive and insensitive in rust
+Implementation of linux commands in rust